nloyfer/wgbs_tools/docs/beta_format.md

 :exclamation:**Note**: this uint8 format limits values to range [0,255].
 In case a CpG site appears over 255 times in the raw data (e.g. bam), its representation is normalized to this range.
-For example, if site CpG100 appeared 510 times, from which 100 times it was methylated, the 100'th row will be (50, 255).
+For example, if site CpG100 appeared 510 times, from which 100 times it was methylated, the 100'th row will be (50, 255).<br/>
-We find it negligible for most cases, but if you find it important, use the lbeta format (`wgbstools pat2beta --lbeta ARGS...`)
+We find it negligible for most cases, but if you find it important, use the `lbeta` format (`wgbstools pat2beta --lbeta ARGS...`)